TriplyDB/Documentation/docs/triply-etl/enrich/shacl/index.md

 Notice that the fatherhood assertion was correctly added to the internal store, based on the SHACL rule in the data model.

-## Another example using SPARQL Rules
+# Another example with SPARQL Rules

 In this example, we start out with a data source that is not linked data: